 A long, long time again when I lived in Melbourne, I remember eating chili chocolate ice cream at a gelato store on Lygon Street and I was amazed!
-It is a bit of a mind fuck, eating something cold, that is spicy but I absolutely love it!
+It’s a little odd, eating something cold, that is spicy but I absolutely love it!
 It has left a positive impression in my mind ever since.

 The sweetness of the chocolate and the subtleness of the chili bring out such an amazing, rich flavour, you won’t even believe how good it is until you try it.